 Influential people understand that while their message is constant, the medium is evolving.
 They get that you need to adopt new technologies and approaches in order to cope with a changing world and stay relevant and effective.

 6. They put people at ease

 Anyone can cajole others into doing what they want.
 While it might make you powerful in the short term, it doesn’t make you influential, it makes you a bully – and the thing about bullies is, everyone wants them to fail.
 By inviting contributions from your team and making colleagues feel happy, inspired and excited, you foster a culture of trust and loyalty that drives the business forward.
 If anything goes wrong, your team has your back.

 Influential people understand that to make a project a success, it needs to stay on track.
 They’re expert communicators that excel at cutting through the noise and communicating the most vital messages, maintaining regular contact to ensure everyone’s supported and on target.
+They may use email in business communication, and keep more casual conversations to chat apps, but they definitely make sure all important communication gets the attention it needs.
 This is what truly makes them a leader.